claudiu-cristea/cas/README.md

 certificate authority, CAS will use the default certificate chain that should be present on your web server and it will "just work".
-But if you are getting errors when authenticating, you may need obtain the PEM certificate of the certificate authorirty that signed your CAS server's SSL cert and provide the path to that cert.
+But if you are getting errors when authenticating, you may need obtain the PEM certificate of the certificate authority that signed your CAS server's SSL cert and provide the path to that cert.

 Further discussion of this topic is beyond the scope of this documentation,